aligurbuz/laravel-api/README.md

 # Controller Directory

-Controller directories are always in the App/Http/Controllers directory.
+Api Controller directories are always in the App/Http/Controllers/Api directory.
 Their places will not change.
 So this is the first place to look.

 - For example, the directory User represents the user prefix, so it points to the api/user endpoint.